-COPE/Climbing Uniform
+COPE/Climbing and Sports Uniform

 Staff working in the COPE area shall wear a "Class B" T-Shirt with Long pants, boots, and proper safety equipment.
 COPE staff shall be in full "Class B" uniform for lunch and non-COPE operations in camp.
+Bandanas and sweat bands may not be worn outside of the COPE, Climbing, or Sports areas.